Cofresi/dash-payment-channel/README.md

-in case you want to play around with the payment channel code
+in case you want to play around with the dash payment channel code

 cd dash-payment-channel